Alvaston

-Alvaston (/ˈɒlvəstən/ or /ˈælvəstən/) is a village and ward of Derby, England.
-Alvaston is situated on the A6, three miles south-east of Derby city centre and probably owes its name to Allwald.
-It is bordered to the north by the wards of Derwent, Chaddesden and Spondon, to the west is the City Centre, to the south are Sinfin and Chellaston and to the east the district of South Derbyshire.
+Alvaston (/ˈɒlvəstən/ or /ˈælvəstən/) is a village and ward of Derby, in the ceremonial county of Derbyshire, England.
+Alvaston is on the A6 three miles south-east of Derby city centre and probably owes its name to an individual called Ælfwald.

-The village of Alvaston has existed since at least the eleventh century.
-Rapid expansion came in the second half of the 19th Century and in 1904 the electric tram replaced the horse-bus service and, with the advent of the motor car, London Road became the A6.
-It became part of Derby in the late twentieth century.
+The village of Alvaston has existed since at least the 11th century.
+Rapid expansion came in the second half of the 19th century and in 1904 the electric tram replaced the horse-bus service and, with the advent of the motor car, London Road became the A6.
+It became part of Derby in the late 20th century.

 The smaller, neighbouring village of Boulton has been swallowed up by Alvaston, and Boulton is rarely referred to by name.

 History

 The village is recorded in the Domesday Book of 1086.
-It expanded rapidly with the coming of improved public transport to Derby, and the arrival of the railways and associated employment in the mid nineteenth century.
+It expanded rapidly with the coming of improved public transport to Derby, and the arrival of the railways and associated employment in the mid-19th century.
 Alvaston was the terminus of a tram route, and later a trolleybus route, which ran along London Road.

 Few of the buildings in Alvaston date from before this era.
 There are several parallel streets of terraced Victorian housing in the Crewton district, large Edwardian detached villas stringing out away from the village centre, 1930s semi-detached homes, and a large expanse of post-Second World War council housing.

 Governance

 Alvaston is part of the Derby South (UK Parliament constituency) constituency for Westminster elections.

+In the 2023 Derby City Council election, all 6 of Alvaston's members of Derby City Council were from Reform UK.

+In 1881 the civil parish had a population of 1302.
+On 25 March 1884 the parish was abolished to form Alvaston and Boulton, part also went to Elvaston.
+It is now in the unparished area of Derby, in the Derby district.